isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

 ## Integration of Banners with Adobe Scene7 Publishing System {#section_D4D7ADEA6A6348E68EDA138E184FE579}

-You can use Scene7 asset types as banners in site search/merchandising including images, dynamic banners, and templates, such as image templates or Flash templates.
+You can use Dynamic Media Classic asset types as banners in site search/merchandising including images, dynamic banners, and templates, such as image templates or Flash templates.

 Templates are dynamically created and addressable layered image files like layered files in image-editing applications such as Adobe Photoshop®.
 Unlike a static image file, a template can include parameters.
 Through parameters, you can customize variable image properties and image content.